selma0817/IDL_11785_Project/README.md

 ## Go to instructions for more details

 ## Introduction
-Our goal is to improve  CvT for classification problem to improve accuracy of classification task on MC-COCO dataset
+Our goal is to improve  CvT for classification problem to improve accuracy of classification task on ImageNet100 dataset

 ## Innovation
 1. Multi-Scale Feature Extraction